conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 {% endhighlight %}

 The final step is to copy the data from the resized video frame to the input of the interpreter.
-We can get a pointer to the input tensor getting `typed_input_tensor` from the interpreter.
+We can get a pointer to the input tensor by calling `typed_input_tensor` from the interpreter.

 {% highlight cpp %}